-Bruce Springsteen, known as The Boss, who has rocked and rolled with the best of us, is set to release a children's book in November.
+Bruce Springsteen, a.k.a.
+"The Boss", who has rocked and rolled with the best of them, is set to release a children's book in November.
 According to The New York Times, The Boss has written his first children's book.
-The children's picture book, “Outlaw Pete,” is modeled after one of his songs.
+The children's picture book titled, “Outlaw Pete”, is modeled after one of his songs.

 "Out Law Pete" is about a bank robber who is also a baby.
-This character was first created in his song “Outlaw Pete” from Springsteen's 2009 album, “Working on a Dream.”
-He wrote the book based on the lyrics from this 2009 son.
+This character was first created in his song “Outlaw Pete” from Springsteen's 2009 album, Working on a Dream.
+He wrote the book based on the lyrics from this 2009 hit.
 Cartoonist and author Frank Caruso illustrated this quirky and creative work of children's literature.

-“It’s a book for anybody who loves a good western,” reported Simon & Schuster president Jonathan Karp.
+It’s a book for anybody who loves a good western,” reported Simon & Schuster president, Jonathan Karp.
 “It’s for readers of all ages.”

-“Outlaw Pete is a quintessentially Springsteen character, brought to life here, and like the song, it’s a meditation on fate,” he went on to say.
+'Outlaw Pete' is a quintessentially Springsteen character, brought to life here, and like the song, it’s a meditation on fate,” he went on to say.
 “Pete is robbing banks at a very young age, and he does a lot of things he regrets, but as the lyric says, you can’t undo the things you’ve done.”

 “Outlaw Pete” will be in bookstores on Nov.
 4.